kibaraki/occupational-distribution/README.md

 # occupational-distribution

-For work on *Analyzing Occupational Distribution Representation in Japanese Language Models*.
+For work on *Analyzing Occupational Distribution Representation in Japanese Language Models* (in review).